-The first book in the Paul Nichols Series - Murder By Truth - The story of why I died.
+The first book in the Paul Nichols Series - Murder By Truth - The story of how I was murdered: A Tale of Survival and Deception

 Take a trek through New Zealand's crime underworld.